hannahwauchope/hannahwauchope.github.io/Antarctica.md

 But recently, an enormous effort has been underway to rid Macquarie Island of its various invasive species, and this was declared a success in [2014](https://www.abc.net.au/news/2014-04-07/macquarie-island-declared-pest-free-after-eradication-program/5373336).
 Since then, there has been discussion about restoring parakeets to the island to help in the restoration efforts.

 Though exciting, before any such project could go ahead, we would need to decide where to take the parakeets *from*.
-So we conducted a study to assess which of the other parakeet species/subspecies would be best suited to life on Macquarie Island.
+So [we conducted a study](https://conbio.onlinelibrary.wiley.com/doi/abs/10.1111/cobi.13224?af=R) to assess which of the other parakeet species/subspecies would be best suited to life on Macquarie Island.

-We found that far and away the most appropriate substitute would be a species living on Auckland Island, Reischek's Parakeet
+We found that far and away the most appropriate substitute would be a species living on Auckland Island, Reischek's Parakeet.
+Getting parakeets to the island is probably a ways off yet, but at least we know the first step!

 ![Reischek's Parakeet Auckland Museum [CC BY 4.0 (https://creativecommons.org/licenses/by/4.0)]](https://upload.wikimedia.org/wikipedia/commons/e/e8/Cyanoramphus_hochstetteri_%28AM_LB14722-1%29.jpg)